British Royal Family on social media: Case Study

 Surely, members of the Royal Family aren't competitors, at least not in the way brands are, but their similarities and differences allow us to compare their popularity and the buzz that exists around them.
 That's what you'd do if you were a celebrity, if you have competition in your celebrity niche, if you manage celebrities or "rising stars", or if you simply care a lot about what people say about you.
 For example, Lena Dunham once said that her life is all about googling herself.
 While I'm sure she was exaggerating, this part of her life would be much simpler if she would create an alert for herself in Awario.

-Anyway, without further ado, let's see where, how, and what people say about the members of british Royal Family.
+Anyway, without further ado, let's see where, how, and what people say about the members of the British Royal Family.

 Here's a quick printscreen of alerts created for each member:

 At a glance, you can see that Prince Philip has many more mentions than everyone else.
 This should alert you: something must've happened.
 Or maybe he just wore an interesting suit or something?

 I went to Mentions Statistics and saw this: